Item number: 30.3071+ VARIATIONS

 People perceive temperatures very differently.
 The rule of thumb for room temperature is as follows: 20 degrees in the living room; 16-18 degrees in the bedroom or in less used rooms are sufficient.
 According to experts, one degree less heat saves around 6% of energy.

 For example, heating an entrance hall, spare room or storage room to 16 degrees, instead of 20 degrees, can save up to 24% of the heating costs.
-So these small changes pays off and you will hardly notice the temperature difference, especially in rooms that are rarely used.
+So these small changes pay off and you will hardly notice the temperature difference, especially in rooms that are rarely used.
+Even in living spaces, a lower temperature does not inevitably lead to freezing.
+The body adapts to the temperature and, if necessary, warmer clothing can help.

-Hence our first tip: Check the room temperature!
+Hence our first tip to save energy: Check the room temperature!
 A thermometer will show the actual temperature.
+To save energy, it is best to check each room individually.

-Tip 2: Connect a electric heater to a thermostat
+Tip 2: Connect an electric heater to a thermostat

 Many people use electric fan heaters for rooms that need to be warmed up quickly but for a short time, such as bathrooms or mobile homes.
 The advantage is that they only require electricity, can be used on the go and heat up quickly.
 The disadvantages are that the air cools down quickly and they use a lot of electricity.